Cycling74/rnbo.unity.audioplugin/README.md

 There are 2 pieces to this project.

 The first piece is our **RNBOTypes** package.
-This contains CSharp code that your custom plugin export will reference.
+This contains C# code that your custom plugin export will reference.
 If you create multiple exports, they will all reference the same **RNBOTypes** project.